What You Can't Miss in Asheville in 2019

 New Music Experiences in Asheville

 - Hands-on Electronica: Opening downtown, the Moogseum will celebrate the life of Bob Moog, inventor of the Moog Synthesizer that revolutionized almost every genre of music.
-The Moogseum opens April 1 with bays of synthesizers, theremins and effect pedals that allow people to explore the science behind electronic music, a Young Inventors Lab where children can create their own circuit board, exhibit space and an archival center of rare documents and photos.
+The Moogseum opens May 23, 2019, which would have been Bob Moog's 85th birthday.
+There will be bays of synthesizers, theremins and effect pedals that allow people to explore the science behind electronic music, a Young Inventors Lab where children can create their own circuit board, exhibit space and an archival center of rare documents and photos.

 - New Album Unites Symphony + Grammy Award-winning Bluegrass: The Grammy Award-winning Steep Canyon Rangers reimagine their catalog with the Asheville Symphony and music scene giants.
 The new album, recorded at Asheville’s Echo Mountain Studios, includes arrangements by Jonathan Sacks, who has worked on many Disney films, and orchestra conductor Michael Bearden, who is currently the music director for Lady Gaga and has worked with Michael Jackson and Madonna.